 • Taking statements from any witnesses

-• Advice and assistance in relation to a special reasons hearing or an appeal
+• Advice and assistance in relation to a special reasons/exceptional hardship hearing

-More lengthy and complex cases such as exceptional hardship or special reasons hearing would usually attract a fixed-fee in the region of £1,250 plus a pre-court conference fee of £330.00 plus VAT.
+More lengthy and complex cases such as an exceptional hardship argument would usually attract a fee in the region of £1,750 plus travel disbursements and VAT and a trial or a special reasons hearing with no additional witnesses or expert evidence would start at £2,500 plus travel disbursements and VAT.

 Typical disbursements consist of mileage to court from our offices in Hemel Hempstead and parking.
 Where expert evidence is required, the typical cost of a forensic toxicology report would be in the region of £275 plus VAT.
 Additional fees would be incurred if the expert was required to attend court which would typically be in the region of £500 to £1,000 plus travel expenses and VAT, but could be more depending on the distance involved.
 It may be possible for the expert to participate in the hearing remotely which would reduce their costs.